DuncanWilder/BooleanSearchParser/README.md

 * To not try and correct mistakes with brackets and quotes etc.

 ## Notes
-### Completion
-This is still in testing and not fully working yet - though it is in a state that should be usable by now.

 ### Regarding order
 Order and brackets are important, more often than not OR logic takes priority